duraki/devist/README.md

 * Google Fonts is allowed

 ## Requirements
 To run `devist` on your system you basically don't need anything.
-We followed best practice as with `vicilog` and made the devist be available in wild without huge dependency list.
+We followed best advice as with `vicilog` and made the **devist** be available in the wild without huge dependency list.

-Since `devist` is built native with Ruby, you can start using it right now.
+Since `devist` is built natively with Ruby components/libs, you can start using **devist** right now.

 Check if your system does have at least Ruby 2.0.0 installed.

 ```
 $ ruby -v
-ruby 2.0.0p648 (details)
+ruby 2.0.0p648 (.)
 ```

 Of course, your project should have `changelog.md` or equivalent so *devist* can parse and export something.